1803 Manuel Martínez

 Soundboard: Spruce | Back: Brazilian rosewood | Sides: Brazilian rosewood | Details: Fitted with ivory frets.

 The work of Antonio de Torres in the latter half of the nineteenth century secured Spain’s legacy as the historic birthplace of the modern classical guitar.
-By contrast, Spain was slow to adopt evolving design trends at the beginning of the century.
-In the mid-eighteenth century, Francisco Sanguino of Seville began producing guitars with six double courses, thereby establishing a tradition that was to continue in Spain for some seventy years even after the rest of Europe had fully embraced six individual strings.
+Even so, Spain was slow to adopt evolving design trends.
+In the 1750s, Francisco Sanguino of Seville began producing guitars with six double courses, thereby establishing a tradition that was to continue in Spain for some seventy years even after the rest of Europe had fully embraced six individual strings.

 The reasons for Spanish lutherie to remain married to six courses likely go beyond just geographic isolation.
 In 1833, the famed journalist Mesonero Romanos wrote: “Guitar making remained in a passive state due to the oppression of the Ordinances of the Guilds.”
 The guild system in Europe had a long history of strict regulation and enforcement, apparently no more so than in Spain.